Cortan122/st/README.md

 # st - simple terminal
-st is a simple terminal emulator for X which sucks less.
+st is a simple terminal emulator for X which has all the features i need, because i implemented them myself.
+The original st and community around it is sadly a bit of a _dead dove do not eat_ situation.
+So i'm not that happy that this is the only terminal that has all the features.
+Maybe i will fork [foot](https://codeberg.org/dnkl/foot) in the future...

 ## changes in code
 + `^L` keeps scrollback buffer intact